simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 --------------------------------------
 This check verifies that all other major capabilities (not otherwise tested in acceptance/simp-packer tests) do function as advertised:

-(TODO:  Detailed test procedures need to be included in this section.)
+.. todo:: Detailed test procedures need to be included in this section

 ..
 NOTE::